WillPresley/hosts/alternates/fakenews-gambling/readme.md

     python3 testUpdateHostsFile.py

-The `updateHostsFile.py` script, which is only Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
+The `updateHostsFile.py` script will generate a unified hosts file based on the sources in the local `data/` subfolder.
 The script will prompt you whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder).
 Otherwise, it will use the `hosts` file that's already there.

 ### Usage